AbhilashMathews/gp_extras_applications/README.md

 If you have any research questions or comments, please feel free to contact mathewsa@mit.edu

-This work is supported by US DoE award DE-SC0014264 and the Alcator C-Mod team.
+This work is supported by the U.S. Department of Energy (DOE) Office of Science Fusion Energy Sciences program under contract DE-SC0014264 and the Alcator C-Mod team.